Breaking Down Mum Rage: ADHD and Autism Insights

 The first time I screamed at one of my children, I did not recognise the sound that came out of me.

 I was in the thick of motherhood.
 I had survived a traumatic twin birth, a major depressive episode, a long burnout, and the slow-dawning realisation that I was probably autistic.
-By the time my third daughter was old enough to be in the room when the rage arrived, I had a vocabulary for most of what was happening to me, all except for that.
+By the time my third daughter was old enough to be in the room when the Mum rage arrived, I had a vocabulary for most of what was happening to me, all except for that.
 The shame afterwards was the kind that follows you into the next room.
-The deeper, more frightening shame of I do not recognise the woman who just did that.

-The general parenting literature calls it mum rage or maternal rage: a sudden, intense outburst of anger that mothers report most often in the postpartum period and the early years of caring for small children.
-The general research treats it as a symptom of postpartum mood disorders or unmet needs, and there is genuine evidence that it is common: a 2022 Canadian survey found that 31% of postpartum women reported intense anger.
+The general research treats it as a symptom of postpartum mood disorders or unmet needs, and there is genuine evidence that it is common: a 2022 Canadian survey found that 31% of postnatal women reported intense anger.

-The ADHD literature calls it ADHD rage: a sudden, intense anger outburst linked to ADHD's underlying difficulty with emotional regulation.
-Although it does not appear as a formal DSM-5 diagnosis, emotional dysregulation is now recognised by clinicians as a core feature of attention deficit disorder in adolescents and adults.
-Around 34–70% of adults with ADHD report experiencing rapid, intense mood shifts, including impulsivity and emotional outbursts that feel harder to control than in neurotypical people.
+A sudden, intense anger outburst linked to ADHD's underlying difficulty with emotional regulation.
+Although it does not appear as a formal DSM-5 diagnosis, emotional dysregulation is now recognised by clinicians as a core feature of ADHD in adolescents and adults.

-The autism literature uses different language entirely; it names meltdown and shutdown: two distinct overwhelm responses that occur when an autistic person can no longer process the demands placed on them.
 A 2022 survey of perinatal experiences found that autistic women were significantly more likely than non-autistic women to have experienced a meltdown during the perinatal period (29% vs. 17%) and a shutdown (38% vs. 8%).
 The shutdown rate is nearly five times higher.

 This post integrates them.
-There is currently no published research that names neurodivergent mum rage as its own phenomenon; the components have been studied separately.
+There is currently no published research that names neurodivergent motherhood rage as its own phenomenon; the components have been studied separately.
 The integration of what happens when ADHD, difficulty regulating emotions, autistic sensory-related and processing differences, and the specific neurological demands of becoming a mother collide in the same body is what I explore here.
 Neurodiversity research is beginning to close this gap, but the clinical literature has not yet caught up with the lived experience.

 What Mum Rage Feels Like From the Inside